|

 audiences with an everyday horror in which your own VCR can

 be a messenger of death.
-It’s a great concept: A videotape
+Its a great concept: A videotape

 that kills you.